LuisAraujo/Evolution-Image-with-Algorithm-Genetic/README.md

 **MUTATE:**

-1. In each step we randomly modify one or more parameters of circle (like color, position or radius), addfy or removefy a circle;
+1. In each step we randomly modify one or more parameters of circle (like color, position or radius), adding or removing a circle;
 2. The number of genes can be change is a random number (1 to 20% of genes length).

 **CANVAS:**